drduh/macOS-Security-and-Privacy-Guide/README.md

 dnscrypt-proxy 15244 nobody   14u  IPv6 0x1337f85ff9f8beef      0t0  UDP [::1]:5355
 ```

-DNS requests can [bypass](https://dnsleaktest.com/) reveal lookups if not properly configured.
-These pf rules block conventional DNS traffic to port 53 outside the loopback interface:
+Additionally, these pf rules block conventional DNS traffic to port 53 outside the loopback interface, to reduce the risk of [DNS leaks](https://dnsleaktest.com/):

 ```shell
 block drop quick on !lo0 proto udp from any to any port = 53